mitmath/18335/README.md

 **Collaboration policy**: Talk to anyone you want to and read anything you want to, with three exceptions: First, you **may not refer to homework solutions from the previous terms** in which I taught 18.335.
 Second, make a solid effort to solve a problem on your own before discussing it with classmates or googling.
 Third, no matter whom you talk to or what you read, write up the solution on your own, without having their answer in front of you.

+* You can use [psetpartners.mit.edu](https://psetpartners.mit.edu/) to help you find classmates to chat with.

 **Final Projects**: The final project will be an 8–15 page paper reviewing some interesting numerical algorithm not covered in the course.
 See the [18.335 final-projects page](psets/proposal.md) for more information, including topics from past semesters.

 Lecture Summaries and Handouts